-One of the first questions we are often asked is: “Will my insurance cover any of this?”
-It’s a challenging question to answer especially if we haven’t yet been out to the home to evaluate.
-The short answer though is if something that occurred that your insurance company considers a “sudden and accidental occurrence” yes you are entitled to coverage based upon your insurance policy.
+One of the first questions we’re usually asked is: “Will my insurance cover any of this?”
+It’s actually pretty difficult to answer, especially if we haven’t been to the home to evaluate.
+We can say that, generally, if the event is one your insurance company considers a “sudden and accidental occurrence,” then you’re entitled to coverage.

 If I have a sudden and accidental occurrence, will they cover the claim?

 This can be tricky because most policies have a limit per occurrence that they will cover.
 The main issue we come across is that individuals weren’t aware of the types of mold coverage when setting up a policy.
 Most companies will provide a base of $10,000 in mold and fungi coverage.
 If remediation costs rise above that amount (which they often do), you’ll be responsible for the remaining amount.

 The good news is that water damage and reconstruction costs are covered up to a separate policy limit.
 While you may not be reimbursed for the full cost of remediation, you will be reimbursed for the water damage (demolition and drying) and reconstructing portions of the project.

 My insurance company says your scope of work is outrageous, over the top, and unnecessary.
 I don't agree.
 What should I do?

 As a customer, you should not have to justify this.
 Stand your ground and say that All American Restoration meets your remediation standards and it’s the insurance company’s responsibility to communicate with us and come to an agreement.
 It’s our job to justify the scope of the work and the required cost.

 We will always stand by our treatment protocol because it prioritizes our client’s best interests and not the insurance company’s need to cut costs.
 You can’t look at remediation from a dollar perspective.
 You have to come up with a comprehensive plan that eradicates all of the contamination from the event that led to the mold growth.
 And we’ll explain that to the insurance company using laboratory data to justify the cost.